Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 Ellison: Look, I just hope that everybody understands that we have a chance to win back the confidence of the American people.
 I hope we take that chance.

 We are working together on reform, and I’m fully committed to the unity commission recommendations.
-I don’t think you should have seven hundred or so superdelegates that one candidate can secure before any primary can take place at all.
+I don’t think you should have 700 or so superdelegates that one candidate can secure before any primary can take place at all.
 So we need superdelegate reform.

 We need to open up the primaries.
-Now I’m not saying that there should be completely open primaries, but I’m saying there shouldn’t be any state that has a primary where the waiting period between your sign-up and the election is like six months, eight months.
+Now I’m not saying that there should be completely open primaries, but I’m saying there shouldn’t be any state that has a primary where the waiting period between your sign up and the election is like six months, eight months.
 That shouldn’t happen.
 It should be a fairly short time period if any.
-I believe in same day [voter registration].
+I believe in same-day [voter registration].

 People want real reform.
 Open the door, make it so people can participate.
 And make it so that nobody gets an inside track.
 We have to do it, and we have to do it very conspicuously.